ennukee/aniupdater/CONTRIBUTING.md

 ### What not to do

-**Since I have not fully released the application, I am not currently accepting contributions yet**.
-Please wait until I have announced a public release of the application before opening any contributions, as I am often shifting my views and goals about the application during its initial development.
+**As of 11/8/2019, the application has received its first general public release.
+I am now accepting contributions**.
+Please do keep in mind that I am new to owning an open source project so there may be some weirdness as a maintainer :)

 Otherwise, try not to push any changes to your `package.json` / `yarn.lock` without asking or providing rationale prior.
 You are welcome to install packages for personal development experience, but do not commit them to the repo.